Dr Christy Shucksmith-Wesley is the Co-Director of Research and Knowledge Exchange in the School of Law.

 Christy completed her LLB Law and LLM International Legal Studies at the University of Sheffield in 2008 and 2009 respectively.
 During this time Christy was a British Red Cross volunteer in South Yorkshire.
 On completion of her studies, Christy was recruited by the British Red Cross and the European Voluntary Service to be an Armenian Red Cross Society volunteer.
 Christy worked with refugees, children, and vulnerable adults in Yerevan, Armenia.

-Christy's research focuses on humanitarian protection and assistance, and International Disaster Law.
+Christy's research focuses on the law of international organisations, International Humanitarian Law, International Disaster Law.
 As a recognised expert in international humanitarian and disaster law, Christy continuously works in cross-institutional forums and projects bridging academia and global institutions, most notably, the International Red Cross and Red Crescent Movement.
 Christy has built a network across the International Committee of the Red Cross and the International Federation of the Red Cross, which oversee the development of legal frameworks for armed conflict and disasters, respectively.
 In addition, they each have a mandate for humanitarian protection and assistance across the globe.

-Christy teaches Law of Trusts on the undergraduate programme.
+Christy convenes and teaches International Disaster Law on the postgraduate programme.

-Christy teaches International Humanitarian Law on the postgraduate programme.
+Christy co-convenes and teaches International Humanitarian Law on the undergraduate and postgraduate programme.

 Christy has supervised dissertations at undergraduate and postgraduate level on a range of public international law topics.